mlswg/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 } KeyPackageReport
 ~~~

 TODO: We want this to be sent as content_type in a Public or PrivateMessage.
+If
+we can't extend the `content_type` safely, we'll have to introduce a WireFormat
+that largely copies the semantics of Public- or PrivateMessage.

 ## Adding emulator clients